MaryKroustali/Thriftie_marketplace/README.md

 - [x] product descr modal
 - [x] checkout remove products from cart
 - [ ] remove products from cart after 24h
+- [ ] cancel order 24h later
 - [x] retrieve from db
 - [x] add order to history + total
 - [x] get sells of each seller
+- [ ] add to favorites only if signed in

 ## Admin
 - [ ] home page admin